 Epidemiology is the study of the occurrence, spread and distribution of diseases in a population.
 Infectious diseases have different prevalence in different regions.
 They spread differently depending on the pathogen and the route of infection and affect some population groups more than others.
 Epidemiologists can recognise and curb the spread of infectious diseases more rapidly and prevent other diseases when they take these factors into account.
-The DZIF infrastructure Epidemiology supports the different DZIF research fields in epidemiological questions, and bridges the methodological gap between the individual research fields and the infrastructures.
+The unit Epidemiology of the DZIF infrastructure "Bioresources, Biodata and Digital Health" supports the different DZIF research fields in epidemiological questions.

 Tasks and goals